bhavyashukla16/Fleksa-Restaurant-Page/README.md

 # Fleksa-Restaurant-Page
-You can click on the link below- https://whispering-plateau-86559.herokuapp.com/
+You can click on the link-
+https://whispering-plateau-86559.herokuapp.com/

 OR